V533 Herculis

 V533 Herculis was a nova visible to the naked eye, which occurred in 1963 in the constellation of Hercules.

 The nova was discovered by the Swedish amateur astronomer Elis Dahlgren on 6 February 1963, and independently by an American amateur, Leslie Peltier, on 7 February 1963.

 Both reported it to be a 4th magnitude star.

-Subsequent examination of pre-discovery images, taken by the Baker-Nunn satellite tracking group at the Tokyo Observatory, showed that the star had begun its nova event as early as 18:36 UT on 26 January 1963, when it had an magnitude of 8.
+Subsequent examination of pre-discovery images, taken by the Baker-Nunn satellite tracking group at the Tokyo Observatory, showed that the star had begun its nova event as early as 18:36 UT on 26 January 1963, when it had a magnitude of 8.
 It had attained its peak brightness, magnitude 3, by 17:38 UT on 30 January 1968.